braph-software/BRAPH-2/tutorials/readme.md

 ## Getting started

-Learn the basics of using BRAPH 2.0, including installation instructions and an overview of the user interface using the [BRAPH 2.0 General Tutorials](general)
+Learn the basics of using BRAPH 2.0, including installation instructions and an overview of the user interface using the [BRAPH 2.0 General Tutorials](general).

 ## Pipelines